Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 Menstruation is physically taxing—your body sheds the uterine lining through bleeding that can last several days.
 This process demands energy and causes physiological stress that may leave you feeling drained afterward.

-Blood loss during periods can lead to temporary anemia or lower iron levels, which directly impacts energy availability and brain function.
+Blood loss during periods can contribute to lower iron stores over time, especially when bleeding is heavy.
+Low iron can affect energy, concentration, and general well-being.
 Fatigue from this physical toll often contributes to feelings of sadness or low motivation post-period.

 Moreover, cramps and discomfort during menstruation can disrupt sleep quality.
 Poor sleep exacerbates emotional vulnerability by impairing cognitive function and reducing resilience against stressors.